olehsyrbu/restaurants/README.md

 ## Goal

-Show list of restaurants.
+Display a list of restaurants.
 When a restaurant is clicked, the user should be directed to a different page where they can view the restaurant's catalog.

 The catalog includes a search input at the top to filter products using the query parameter of the catalog endpoint.

-I use browser geolocation to obtain the latitude and longitude, and show closest restaurant to you.
+I use browser geolocation to obtain the latitude and longitude and display the closest restaurant to you.

 #### Front-end stack